Financial-Times/upp-provisioners/Tutorial.md

 CoCo needs to know which services you want to deploy, the easiest way to store the services is to have them in a public git repository.

-1. Create a [publicly accessible GitHub repository](https://github.com/new) called `coco-cluster`:
+1. Create a [publicly accessible GitHub repository](https://github.com/new) in your personal account (i.e. not at the Financial-Times organization level) called `coco-cluster`:

-    1. Initialize with a README, a Go gitignore and an MIT license.
+    1. Initialize with a README, a Go `.gitignore` file and an MIT license.
     2. Clone it to your desktop.

 1. Create a service roster: